matthuynh/survival-games/README.md

     - `sqlite3 database.db < schema.sql`

 - Run Express Server:
-    - From root directory, do `npx nodemon ./server/express-server.js`
+    - Do `npx nodemon express-server.js`
     - We have specified the express server to run on port 10421

 - Run Web Socket Server:
-    - From server directory, do `npx nodemon socket-server.js`
+    - Do `npx nodemon socket-server.js`
     - The web socket server runs on port 10000

 - Install client dependencies (for Create-React-App):